kennysmithed/oels2020/oels_wk11.md

 ## The plan for week 11

-We are basically done with the course - by this point you have read a bunch of papers using online data collection, and had the opportunity to play with jsPsych demo experiments to give you a feeling for how those experiments look under the hood (plus, hopefully, some stuff to get you started building your own experiments).
-But before you can actually *run* your experiment and collect data from real participants in the wild, there are a number of other steps you have to go through to make your experiment available on the open web and start collecting actual data.
+We are basically done with the course - by this point you have read a bunch of papers using online data collection, and had the opportunity to play with jsPsych demo experiments to give you a feeling for how those experiments look under the hood (plus, hopefully, some code building blocks to get you started building your own experiments).
+But there are a number of other steps you have to go through to make your experiment available on the open web and start collecting actual data.
 In this document I will talk you through those steps, and also give some advice based on my experience of running stuff online.

 **Important note:** We are not doing actual data collection as part of this course, so you do not have to go through any of these steps for the course assessments.
-The closest we get is building an experiment for assignment 2, but you should **not** collect any data - we haven't gone through the School ethics process, which is an essential check that you must always complete before collecting data.
+The closest we get is building an experiment for assignment 2, but you should *not* collect any data - we haven't gone through the School ethics process, which is an essential check that you must always complete before collecting data.

 ## Getting your experiment online